 You are not alone here at the University of Alberta.
 Our team is approachable, knowledgeable and can be a great first place to start with many of your questions and concerns — email cswteam@ualberta.

-We are currently offering Community Helpers training for students this fall.
-Funded by Alberta Health Services, the Community Helpers program seeks to identify leaders within the campus community and provide them with the tools needed to help other community members in distress.
+We will be offering Community Helpers training for students and staff this upcoming academic year.
+Funded by Alberta Health Services, the Community Helpers program seeks to identify leaders within the campus community and provide them with some basic tools needed to help others in distress.

 Participation within the student training program will be recognized on the co-curricular record, and provide access to other training and leadership opportunities.
 Find out more!